Canada men's national soccer team: Road to 2026 World Cup

 On June 7, 2025, Canada defeated Ukraine in a match at BMO Field, the team's first victory against a UEFA side since March 2011.
 Later in the month, the team competed at the 2025 CONCACAF Gold Cup, its second chance that year to win a trophy.
 After defeating Honduras 6–0 in their tournament opener, they drew Curaçao and beat El Salvador 2–0, finishing first in their group.
-Heavy favourites in the quarter-final against Guatemala, they held a 1–0 lead before Jacob Shaffelburg was sent off with a red card.
+Heavy favourites in the quarter-final against Guatemala, they held a 1–0 lead before Jacob Shaffelburg was sent off with a second yellow card.
 The Guatemalans subsequently tied the game, before prevailing 6–5 on penalties.
 Canada's performance in the tournament was widely criticized.